Law enforcement in Saint Pierre and Miquelon

 Law enforcement in Saint Pierre and Miquelon is the responsibility of a branch of the French Gendarmerie Nationale.
-There are two military police stations in the archipegalo.
+There are two gendarmerie stations in the archipegalo.

 History

 Gendarme Yreux was the first gendarme to set foot on the colony, arriving in Saint-Pierre on 25 May 1816.
 On 30 August 1819, Saint-Pierre welcomed Corporal Auguste Tavernier and gendarmes Morlec Alexandre, Pierre Richard and Louis Codec.
 The size of the contingent was raised to five.
 Constable Yreux left the colony on 2 September 1824.

 On 10 June 1824, Corporal Novel was appointed Auditor of Weights and Measures as a result of the "Law on the decimal system".
 On 27 September 1826, Corporal Pierre Noël was authorized to exercise the functions of bailiff.

 In 1831, the Gendarmerie was split between Saint-Pierre and Miquelon.
 In 1835 the contingent consisted of ten men, one staff sergeant, one sergeant and eight gendarmes.

 On 11 April 1843, a ministerial order stipulated that the Gendarmerie of Saint-Pierre include one sergeant, one corporal and twelve gendarmes.
 The number had increased by two men since 1835.

 The first police station was built on 11 June 1851, when the first stone was laid.
 The building still exists and houses the offices of the Gendarmerie, facing Joffre Square on the coast.

 On 11 December 1861, the contingent consisted of one sergeant, one corporal and fourteen gendarmes.

 In 1875, Corporal Bonnefond Marcellin took the rank of sergeant and became commander of the Gendarmerie.
 On 10 March 1877, the Gendarmerie was increased to twenty by decree, and comprised one sergeant, two corporals and seventeen gendarmes.

 In 1892, the Gendarmerie was organised as follows: